IgniteUI/indigo-design-docfx/en/components/chips.md

 The Chip comes in three density variants:

-- Comfortable - Suitable for intractive scenarios e.g. action triggers
+- Comfortable - Suitable for interactive scenarios e.g. action triggers
 - Cosy - Appropriate for short areas such as the recipient field of an email message composer
-- Compact - Best for data dense scenarios such the values for a cell in the Grid
+- Compact - Best for data-dense scenarios such as the values for a cell in the Grid

 <img class="responsive-img" src="../images/chip_comfy.png" srcset="../images/chip_comfy@2x.png 2x" />
 <img class="responsive-img" src="../images/chip_cosy.png" srcset="../images/chip_cosy@2x.png 2x" />